 open/close all folders

-- Named for the sword technique in The Legend of Zelda.
+- Named for the sword technique seen above in The Legend of Zelda.
 At its most basic, it's a quick, simple 360-degree spin that is your best friend when being surrounded by Goddamn Bats, but The Wind Waker introduces a downright ridiculous variant called the Hurricane Spin, in which Link moves around while spinning like a top for several seconds.

 - Turned Up to Eleven in The Legend of Zelda: Four Swords Adventures—all four Links can stand back-to-back and perform a combined Hurricane Spin of ridiculous size.

 - The untranslated manga renders Link's attack as "Kaitengiri."
 (It pretty much means spin attack.)
 It's also insanely powerful in the manga, able to obliterate just about anything, even up to boss-class bad guys.

 - The Minish Cap returns the hurricane spin as the ultimate attack taught by the hidden martial arts masters.
 It's particularly effective against Dark Nuts, which is important because you have a timed battle against them near the end of the game.